PowerAruba/PowerArubaCP/README.md

 ### VM

-You can use PowerArubaCP for help to deploy ClearPass on VMware ESXi (Wwth a Vcenter) You need to have [VMware.PowerCLI](https://developer.vmware.com/powercli) and [Set-VMKeystrokes](https://www.powershellgallery.com/packages/VMKeystrokes/1.0.0) from [William Lam](https://williamlam.com/2017/09/automating-vm-keystrokes-using-the-vsphere-api-powercli.html)
+You can use PowerArubaCP for help to deploy ClearPass on VMware ESXi (With a vCenter) You need to have [VMware.PowerCLI](https://developer.vmware.com/powercli) and [Set-VMKeystrokes](https://www.powershellgallery.com/packages/VMKeystrokes/1.0.0) from [William Lam](https://williamlam.com/2017/09/automating-vm-keystrokes-using-the-vsphere-api-powercli.html)

 You can use the following cmdlet (on this order)